tvdaal/stroke-predictions/README.md

 # Description
 This repository contains an analysis on the occurrence of strokes based on anonymized healthcare data.
-More specifically, it contains a Jupyter notebook that describes various machine learning approaches, including multilayer perceptrons and random forests, to predict strokes based on patient features such as age, body mass index, and smoking status.
+More specifically, it contains a Jupyter notebook (*stroke_analysis.ipynb*) that describes various machine learning approaches, including multilayer perceptrons and random forests, to predict strokes based on patient features such as age, body mass index, and smoking status.
 I decided to analyze this dataset for fun and to improve my classification skills for imbalanced datasets.

 The dataset can be downloaded from [Kaggle](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) and is sponsored by [fedesoriano](https://www.kaggle.com/fedesoriano).